2 hospitalized after dump truck crashes into Estefans’ recording studio

 7News cameras captured the truck’s mangled cabin as crews work to have it towed away.

-A Honda SUV with severe front-end damage could also be seen being removed from the area.
+A Honda CR-V with severe front-end damage could also be seen being removed from the area.

 While details are unclear, the car was possibly side-swiped by the truck as it tried to make a turn at the intersection.